gnat/surreal/README.md

 * 💡 We solve the classic jQuery code bloat problem: Am I getting 1 element or an array of elements?
   * `me()` is guaranteed to return 1 element (or first found, or null).
   * `any()` is guaranteed to return an array (or empty array).
-  * No more checks!
-Write less code!
+  * No more checks = you write less code.
 Bonus: Code reads more like self-documenting english.

 ## 👁️ How does it look?